 Flights can be delayed due to rain.
 Cancellation or delay of a flight depends upon several factors, including whether the aircraft can fly in such weather or not.

 But there are times that planes fly regardless of rain.
 We’ll discuss why that happens and more in the following passages.
+This article was updated in 2023.

 Does Rain Affect Flight Take-Off?